 The EDATE function includes the following arguments:

-- Months (required argument) – It is the number of months before or after the start_date.
+Months (required argument) – This is the number of months before or after the start_date.
 A positive value for months yields a future date; a negative value produces a past date.

 How to use the EDATE Function in Excel?

 To understand the uses of this function, let’s consider a few examples: